Cyber Monday Discount 20%

 Introducing the Cochlear Kanso® 2 Sound Processor — a next generation processor that exceeds expectations with its light, small, off-the-ear design that blends in so well, even you might forget you’re wearing it!
 While it may look discreet, its capabilities and features are anything but.
 From its adventure-proof adaptability and seamless connectivity, to the button-free configuration with wireless charging, the technology packed into the powerful Kanso® 2 Sound Processor will enrich every moment.

 Designed to help adults with high-frequency hearing loss, the Cochlear Nucleus® Hybrid Implant System is a combination of two proven technologies brought together.
-It’s the only FDA-approved hearing solution that restores access to the high-frequency hearing you are missing through cochlear implant technology, while enhancing your low-frequency hearing through acoustic amplification — all in one device.
+It’s the only FDA-approved hearing solution that restores access to the high-frequency hearing you are missing through cochlear implant technology while enhancing your low-frequency hearing through acoustic amplification — all in one device.

 The Nucleus 7 Sound Processor with Hybrid Hearing* amplifies the natural low-frequency hearing you have after surgery with an acoustic component that can be placed at the tip of the sound processor.
 It also provides you with access to the high-frequency sounds you’re missing using our innovative cochlear implant technology, for a richer hearing experience.
 Hybrid Hearing is compatible with the wide Nucleus Electrode portfolio.

 If you experience ski-slope hearing loss — where you have normal to moderate low-frequency hearing before surgery, but severe to profound high-frequency hearing loss — the Cochlear Nucleus Hybrid Implant System may be a solution.
-The Hybrid System uses a special electrode that is designed to preserve your low-frequency hearing and it’s the first FDA-approved electrode of it’s kind.
+The Hybrid System uses a special electrode that is designed to preserve your low-frequency hearing and it’s the first FDA-approved electrode of its kind.

 Getting cochlear implants requires a good amount of decision-making and consideration.
 Several factors need to be weighed, and not everyone is eligible as a candidate for cochlear implants.